axibase/atsd/api/data/series/insert.md

 Inserts a timestamped array of numbers for a given series identified by metric, entity, and series tags.

 * Entity name, metric name, and tag names can contain only printable characters.
-Names are **case-insensitive** and converted to lower case when stored.
+Names are **case-insensitive** and converted to lowercase when stored.
-* Tag values are **case-sensitive** and are stored as submitted.
+* Tag values are **case-sensitive** and stored as submitted.
 * The number of series tags cannot exceed **1,024**.
 * New entities and metrics are created and registered automatically by the database.
 * A new metric is registered as [versioned](../../../versioning/README.md) if the first [sample](#value-object) contains [`versions`](./versions.md).